DennisGross/gimitest/README.md

 # Gimitest
-The _Gimitest_ enhances the [Farama Gymnasium](https://gymnasium.farama.org/index.html), [PettingZoo](https://pettingzoo.farama.org/content/basic_usage/), and similar frameworks by modifying its `reset(...)` and `step(...)` methods, thereby simplifying the testing process of Reinforcement Learning (RL) agents at specific time steps and episode terminations, whether in training or testing phases.
+The _Gimitest_ software enhances the [Farama Gymnasium](https://gymnasium.farama.org/index.html), [PettingZoo](https://pettingzoo.farama.org/content/basic_usage/), and similar frameworks by modifying its `reset(...)` and `step(...)` methods, thereby simplifying the testing process of Reinforcement Learning (RL) agents at specific time steps and episode terminations, whether in training or testing phases.

 A decorator design pattern is used to modify the functionality of an object at runtime.
 We use the decorator design pattern to extend the `reset(...)` and `step(...)` methods of the single-agent and multi-agent RL environments, allowing for testing at specific time intervals and episode terminations.